 B. Accreditation Cycle Activities

-The following section describes the various activities within the accreditation cycle in general terms. ccSpecific procedures and requirements about all aspects of the accreditation cycle are set forth in the Accreditation Handbook.
+The following section describes the various activities within the accreditation cycle in general terms.
+Approved institutions are assigned to one of seven color cohorts and are subject to the following accreditation activities based on their cohort’s schedule.
+Specific procedures and requirements about all aspects of the accreditation cycle are set forth in the Accreditation Handbook.

-1. Years 1 through 7 of the Accreditation Cycle: Ongoing Data Collection by the Institution and Annual Data Process and Report Accreditation decisions must be based on a body of evidence that, together with other forms of information, indicate whether an institution and its programs are in alignment with Commission standards and of quality.
-The system includes a wide variety of types of data including, but not limited to:
+1. Years 1 through 7 of the Accreditation Cycle: Ongoing Data Collection and Annual Data Reporting by the Institution Accreditation decisions must be based on a body of evidence that, indicate whether an institution and its programs are in alignment with Commission standards and of quality.
+This includes consideration and analysis of a variety of data including, but not limited to:

 Survey Data